 Acupuncture: Acupuncture is commonly used throughout the world.
 According to Chinese medicine theory, the human body contains a network of energy pathways through which vital energy, called "chi," circulates.
 These pathways contain specific "points" that function like gates, allowing chi to flow through the body.
 Needles are inserted into these points to regulate the flow of chi.
 Electroacupuncture, which involves needles that send electrical currents into the skin, has been suggested as a possible treatment for pancreatitis.
 However, there is currently insufficient available evidence on the safety and efficacy of this treatment in humans.
 Further research is needed before a firm conclusion can be made.

 Needles must be sterile in order to avoid disease transmission.
-Avoid with valvular heart disease, infections, bleeding disorders, or with drugs that increase the risk of bleeding (anticoagulants).
-Avoid with medical conditions of unknown origin or neurological disorders.
-Avoid on areas that have received radiation therapy.
-Avoid electroacupuncture with arrhythmia (irregular heartbeat) or in patients with pacemakers.
-Use cautiously with pulmonary disease (such as asthma or emphysema).
-Use cautiously in elderly or medically compromised patients, diabetics, or with a history of seizures Avoid if pregnant.
+Avoid with valvular heart disease, infections, bleeding disorders, medical conditions of unknown origin, neurological disorders or if taking anticoagulants.
+Avoid on areas that have received radiation therapy and during pregnancy.
+Avoid electroacupuncture with irregular heartbeat or in patients with pacemakers.
+Use cautiously with pulmonary disease (like asthma or emphysema).
+Use cautiously in elderly or medically compromised patients, diabetics, or with a history of seizures.

 Chiropractic: Chiropractic care focuses on how the relationship between musculoskeletal structure (mainly the spine) and bodily function (mainly nervous system) affects health.
 Chiropractic therapy has been suggested as a beneficial treatment for patients with pancreatitis.
 However, a firm conclusion cannot be reached until further research is conducted.